Vodjanoj/ChiliLabs_test/README.md

 # Requirements

-- Implemented the project using Typescript and React.js.
+- Implemented the project using TypeScript and React.js.
 - Ensured a responsive design for optimal user experience on both desktop and mobile devices